How to spend a day in Matsuyama

 Things to do in Matsuyama, Ehime, Japan

 Nearby is a new onsen building that has only recently opened.
-Although it is a similar experience, the design and the atmosphere is different enough that I would suggest trying both if you have time.
+Although it is a similar experience, the design and the atmosphere are different enough that I would suggest trying both if you have time.

 Things to do in Matsuyama, Ehime, Japan